ON DISC -- THE STRONGEST ENTRIES

 the "niche" class (those that have something unique to them that illumines

-one aspect of the work in an irreplaceable way), the Krauss (#3) and the Boulez
+one aspect of the work in an irreplaceable way), the Krauss (#3) boasts the most inspired complete Kundry on disc, the Boulez

-have the greatest naturalness in terms of principals who can relate to each other
+have the greatest overall naturalness in terms of principals who can relate to each other throughout

-(#8) -- I become more and more fascinated with the newly released Kubelik from
+(#11) -- I've become more and more fascinated with the newly released Kubelik from

 '80.
 There is a wonderful inevitability to this reading that grows on one.
 Having